 In bony fish and land vertebrates, the developing tooth becomes attached directly to the jaw bone by a special tissue known as ‘bone of attachment’.
 When it is time for the tooth to be shed, this attachment is severed—specialised cells come in and resorb the dentine and bone of attachment until the tooth comes loose.
 That is what causes the root of the baby tooth to disintegrate.

-So when did the latter process evolve?
+When did the process evolve?

 To answer the question, researchers examined a jaw bone of the 424 million-year-old fossil fish, Andreolepis, from Gotland in Sweden, close to the common ancestor of all living bony fish and land vertebrates.
 Specifically, they spent several years painstakingly dissecting scan data in order to create a three-dimensional map of the entire sequence of tooth addition and loss.